LuisMunoz1997/Digital-Communications-Toolkit-0.1.0/README.md

 ### Testing Code

 To test ADALM-PLUTO libraries related, type the following commands while having the module conected to your computer.
-This will allow module to start the reception mode until until it's forced to stop.
+This will allow the module to start the reception mode until until it's forced to stop.

 ```
 python3